November 22, 2010

 Saffron Rice with Cranberries

-کرنبری پلو Cranberry Polow (rice with cranberries) is an aesthetically pleasing and tasty side dish.
-The tartness of cranberries are similar to the tartness of barberries and can be a good variation to our traditional rice with barberries (zereshk polow).
-This is my new favorite rice dish for my favorite time of the year and will be one of my contributions to Thanksgiving dinner with my family.
-Celebrating Thanksgiving has become a tradition since moving to America and raising a family.
-I would love to celebrate every occasion that gives us a chance to get together with our loved ones and express our gratitude for what we have and count our blessings.
+کرنبری پلو Cranberry Polow (rice with cranberries) is a visually appealing and tasty side dish.
+The tartness of cranberries is reminiscent of barberries and offers a delightful variation on our traditional Zereshk Polow (rice with barberries).
+This has become my new favorite rice dish for my favorite time of the year, and it will be one of my contributions to our family's Thanksgiving dinner.

 Saffron Rice with Cranberries